jasonpeacock/websites/jasonpeacock.markdown/content/projects/markdown-websites/index.md

 [^git_lfs_where]:
 [Where are git-lfs files stored?](https://stackoverflow.com/questions/34181356/where-are-git-lfs-files-stored)

-`git-lfs` is a bit of black magic, files are stored by default in the Github *Large File Storage*, wherever that may be -- it's not explained very well.
+`git-lfs` is a bit of black magic, files are stored by default in the GitHub *Large File Storage*, wherever that may be -- it's not explained very well.
 There are some projects that provide alternative locations for large file storage, such as [AWS S3](https://aws.amazon.com/s3/):

 * [node-git-lfs](https://github.com/kzwang/node-git-lfs) ([how-to](https://www.imakewebsites.ca/posts/2017/02/08/host-your-own-git-lfs-with-node-lfs-s3/))
 * [git-lfs-s3](https://github.com/meltingice/git-lfs-s3) (No longer maintained)